pytest has open sourced their amazing plugin framework

 They are simply activated by

-pip install plugin
+pip install plugin or deactivated by

-.
+pip uninstall plugin.
 The library author will show an entrypoint in their docs

 which tells plugin authors how to setup entrypoints so that they will be loaded